CSGuides/grad-school-application-guide/_admissions/howApplicationsEvaluated.md

 Faculty members can see the completed evaluations of other faculty members and may use this to determine the next steps.
 If you are a faculty member and you did not find an application compelling and you see that another faculty member also gave it low marks, you gain confidence in not pursuing that student.
 If you are a faculty member and you found an application to be great and another faculty member found it to be good, you two may decide that you will collectively recruit that student (perhaps as co-advisors, etc.).

 Ultimately, a faculty member looking to recruit a new student will consider multiple factors when reviewing an application:

-How many new students the faculty member is looking to hire (e.g., “Two of my students are graduating, but one of my grants that was funding one student is ending, so I want to hire one new student …”).
+**1**How many new students the faculty member is looking to hire (e.g., “Two of my students are graduating, but one of my grants that was funding one student is ending, so I want to hire one new student …”).
 The relative chance of the student accepting an offer.
 Fewer than 50% of students who are admitted to a graduate program accept that offer.
 (Most students, ideally including you, will apply to multiple schools and get into multiple schools.
 If you have two offers of admission, you cannot accept them both.)
 A very attractive student will likely also receive offers from many schools.
 This leads to a subtle tension on the faculty side: the more attractive an application is, the more you want that student, but the less likely you are to end up with that student (because that student will also get other offers and may take one of them instead).
 As a concrete example, in 2025, Michigan CSE admitted (i.e., extended offers to) 109 students for its PhD track and 58 of those students accepted.
 In that same year, Michigan offered admission to its master’s track to 218 students and 64 of those students accepted.
 Whether the student is likely to complete the program.
 It is generally viewed as a poor outcome for everyone involved if a student accepts an offer into a six-year PhD program and leaves at year five without obtaining a PhD Such a student might have been better served (especially in terms of opportunity cost) by leaving at year 2 with a Master’s degree or not attending a PhD program at all.
 As discussed elsewhere in this guide, a primary motivation for attending a graduate program is your desired career path (e.g., to obtain a job that requires a graduate degree, which itself requires completing the program).
 Similarly, a master’s degree applicant who does not appear likely to complete the rigorous coursework required for that degree is unlikely to be selected.